 There are a few considerations to keep in mind when you are exploring whether the chief of staff role is right for you.
 One great place to start is to read our post on what executives should look for in hiring a superstar chief of staff.
-Next, consider your starting point.
+Another valuable resource, is a post from Oriel Partners, who provide additional insight on how a chief of staff can best help your team.
+As you move forward, consider your starting point.
 Here are some common backgrounds for chiefs of staff:

 Project and program management